oxheadalpha/tezos-k8s/DEVELOPMENT.md

 - Run `mkchain` to generate your Helm values.
 (Note: Devspace will only deploy `rpc-auth` if you use the `rpc-auth` profile, regardless if you set it in mkchain.
 This is to avoid devspace deployment issues.
 See more below.)

-- Run `helm dependency update charts/tezos`.
-This grabs all the Tezos chart dependencies and packages them inside the chart's `charts/` directory.
-Currently this is just the `rpc-auth` chart.
-You'll need to run this for all charts that have dependencies in the future.

 - Set a `CHAIN_NAME` env var.

 - Run `devspace dev --var CHAIN_NAME=$CHAIN_NAME` (you can leave out the `--var` flag if you used `export CHAIN_NAME=my-chain`).